Do You Know What to Do if Your Hedgehog Gets Sick?

-This is, yet, another reason why your pet should have a regular healthcare plan and be closely monitored by their adoptive parent (i.e., you).
+This is yet, another reason why your pet should have a regular healthcare plan and be closely monitored by their adoptive parent (i.e., you).

 You should socialize them such that they get along fine, but not too much that they have unfettered access to one another.

-Speak with your vet on best practices to prevent them from getting a case of pneumonia – and what to do when they do get it.
+Speak with your vet on best practices to prevent them from getting a case of pneumonia – and what to do when they get it.

 Neurological diseases (a.k.a – the Wobbly Hedgehog Syndrome)

-Despite a ton of research and resources put into the disease, there is still no concrete known cause for it.
+Despite a ton of research and resources put into the disease, there is still no known concrete cause for it.

 It is, however, believed that diet might play a role in curbing or facilitating the disease in hedgehogs.

 Read More: What is a Hedgehog’s Diet?
 Find the Best Nutrition for Them!